stoleckipawel/DeepSpark/content/posts/frame-graph-plan-preview/index.md

 Where V = passes (~25), E = dependency edges (~50), R = transient resources (~15).
 Everything is linear or near-linear in the graph size.
 All data fits in L1 cache, so the constant factors are tiny — the entire compile is well under 0.1 ms even on a cold rebuild.

 > The graph doesn't care about your rendering *strategy*.
 It cares about your *dependencies*.
 That's the whole point.

 ---

+# Part III — Production Engines

+*How UE5, Frostbite, and Unity implement the same ideas at scale — what they added, what they compromised, and where they still differ.*

+---